UNCLASSIFIED (U)

 (b) (U) If the applicant is unable to credibly prove the work experience requirement to your satisfaction, the appropriate basis of refusal is INA 203(c).

-(2) (U) Work Experience Evaluation: To evaluate an applicant's work experience, you must use the Department of Labor’s O*Net OnLine database to determine qualifying work experience (see paragraph (3) below.)
+(2) (U) Work Experience Evaluation: To evaluate an applicant's work experience, use the Department of Labor’s O*Net OnLine database to determine qualifying work experience (see paragraph (3) below.)
 All applicants qualifying for a DV based on their work experience must, within the five years preceding the date of their visa application, have two years of experience in an occupation that is classified in a Specific Vocational Preparation (SVP) range of 7.0 or higher.

 (3) (U) Using O*Net Online to Determine Work Experience: